- A term used for a GROUP of rare neuromuscular diseases which are inherited and known to cause muscle weakness & wasting.

 - Neurologists – doctors who specialize in the nervous system and the muscles

-- Cardiologists – doctors who specializes in heart function.
+- Cardiologists – doctors who specialize in heart function.

 - Pulmonologists – doctors who specialize in disorders of the lungs and structures associated with the lungs, such as the muscles that control breathing.

 - Orthopedists – doctors who specialize in the bones and joints and their associated structures, such as the muscles and tendons attached to the bones.

 - Physiatrists (rehabilitation doctors) – doctors who specialize in what’s known as “physical medicine and rehabilitation.”